HousedHorse/advent-of-code-2018-solns/README.md

-# advent-of-code-2018-solns
+# Advent of Code 2018 Solutions<br>By: William Findlay
-My solutions to advent of code 2018
+My solutions to advent of code 2018.

 You can find the questions [here](https://adventofcode.com/2018).